 - Felonies are crimes generally punishable by more than one year’s imprisonment.
 You have the right to a jury trial when charged with a felony crime.
 The common law felonies include murder, rape, robbery, burglary, kidnapping, and treason.

 - Misdemeanors are crimes generally punishable by less than one year’s imprisonment.
 You have the right to a jury trial when charged with a misdemeanor if the crime is considered serious enough to warrant a jury trial.
-Some common misdemeanor offenses include shoplifting / retail theft, domestic violence, disorderly conduct and resisting an officer without violence.
+Some common misdemeanor offenses include shoplifting / retail theft, domestic violence, disorderly conduct, simple assault, and resisting an officer without violence.

 The State of Florida classifies crimes by felony/misdemeanor and then degree.
 There are five degrees of felony crimes: capital, life, first, second, and, third degree.
 Capital felonies, punishable by death, include the most serious crimes like murder and sexual battery on a child less than twelve years of age.
 Life felonies are punishable by a maximum of life imprisonment and include burglary with a battery, certain trafficking offenses, and second-degree murder.
 A first-degree felony is punishable by a maximum of thirty years in prison, a second-degree felony– fifteen and a third-degree felony–five years.
 Misdemeanors are either first or second degree.
 A first-degree misdemeanor, like simple battery, for example, is punishable by a maximum of one year in the county jail.
 A second-degree misdemeanor is punishable by sixty days maximum.

 State Criminal Laws

 Traditionally, crime is considered a matter of state rather than federal concern.
 Because of this, most ordinary crimes are covered by state criminal laws.
 For example, a domestic violence crime, or theft case that took place within the state, committed by local residents, is covered by state criminal laws and ordinarily will be prosecuted by local prosecutors.

 Federal Criminal Laws